deshaw/pjrmi/TECHNICAL.md

 those clients.

 Deadlock detection is handled by looking for loops in a dependency graph.
-This is explained in glorious detail, complete with ASCII diagrams, in the `LockManager.lockWalksTo()` method's code.
-Please enjoy reading all about it there.
+This is explained in detail, complete with ASCII diagrams, in the `LockManager.lockWalksTo()` method's code.
+Please refer to that documentation for more information.

 The `LockManager` code is surprisingly performant, given what it's doing.
+<can you point to a benchmark>?
-Famous last words and all that, but the bottom line is that you should use locks if you need them and should not worry too much about things being slow.
+The bottom line is that you should use locks if you need them and should not worry too much about things being slow.